eclipse-tractusx/portal/charts/localdev/README.md

 ### 2. Prepare network setup

-In order to enable the local access via ingress, use the according addon for Minikube:
+In order to enable the local access via **ingress**, use the according addon for Minikube:

 ```bash
 minikube addons enable ingress
 ```

-Make sure that the DNS resolution for the hostnames is in place:
+Make sure that the **DNS** resolution for the hostnames is in place:

 ```bash
 minikube addons enable ingress-dns